As identified in MassWildlife's State Wildlife Action Plan.

-Visit a fish hatchery!
 Hatcheries operated by MassWildlife are open to visitors in Belchertown, Montague, Sandwich, and Sunderland.
-Be advised that your visit will be a self-guided experience.
+Be advised that your visit will be self-guided.

-Effective January 1, 2012 New Law Prohibiting Certain Lead Jigs and Sinkers in Fresh Water
+Certain Lead Jigs and Sinkers in Fresh Water are Prohibited

-The Division of Fisheries and Wildlife (DFW) reminds all freshwater anglers that as of January 1, 2012, the use of any lead fishing sinkers and lead jigs weighing less than 1 ounce is now prohibited in all inland waters (freshwater) of the Commonwealth.
-More information and flyer for posting.
+The use of any lead fishing sinkers and lead jigs weighing less than 1 ounce is now prohibited in all inland waters (freshwater) of the Commonwealth.
+Learn more.

 In July 2009, the presence of invasive zebra mussels was confirmed in Laurel Lake, Lee.
-Learn more about this invasive species in the Zebra Mussel section.
+Learn more about this invasive species.

-Technical Report on Factors Affecting River Fish Communities -- Late 2011
+Technical Report on Factors Affecting River Fish Communities (2011)

-A new technical report Factors Influencing Riverine Fish Assemblages in Massachusetts, 2011 about factors affecting the composition of river fish communities in Massachusetts streams has been recently published and is available at the U.S. Geological Survey (USGS) website.
+A technical report Factors Influencing Riverine Fish Assemblages in Massachusetts about factors affecting the composition of river fish communities in Massachusetts streams has been recently published and is available at the U.S. Geological Survey.